top of page

 • Making sure the room is cool and dark

-• Putting phones away
+• Putting phones away at least an hour before bed

-• Removing or reducing any noise
+• Removing or reducing any distracting noises

 Some people have also found things which help them get comfortable in bed which include;